lima-vm/lima/README.md

 - Install recent version of QEMU. v6.0.0 or later is recommended.

+- Install Samba's `smbd` binary as `/usr/local/sbin/samba-dot-org-smbd`.
+No need to launch as a daemon.
+Do not confuse Samba's `smbd` with Apple's `smbd`.

 - On ARM hosts, QEMU has to be patched for enabling `--accel=hvf` support.
 See https://gist.github.com/nrjdalal/e70249bb5d2e9d844cc203fd11f74c55

 - Download the binary archive of Lima from https://github.com/AkihiroSuda/lima/releases ,